 - 3/4 lb. sliced roast beef (from the deli)

 - 2 (8 oz) tubes refrigerated crescent rolls

 - 4 slices Swiss cheese

 - Preheat oven to 375-degrees.

 - In a large skillet, saute onion and pepper in butter over medium heat until they become soft and onions become transparent.

 - Coarsely chop roast beef and add to onion/pepper mix.

 - Stir for about 2-3 minutes or until roast beef becomes hot.
-Add beef broth and cream cheese, stirring until cream cheese is melted and coats the roast beef.
+Add cream cheese, stirring until cream cheese is melted and coats the roast beef.
 Remove from heat.

 - Separate crescents dough into triangles and press flat.

-- Slice Swiss cheese into 4 strips and lay each strip over each crescent triangle.
+- Slice each Swiss cheese slice into 4 strips and lay each strip over each crescent triangle.

 - Scoop about 2 Tbsp. of roast beef mix over each triangle and roll up, pinching the sides of the crescent so cheese doesn't ooze out.

 - Place crescent rolls on an ungreased cookie sheet and bake at 375-degrees for 10-13 minutes or until golden brown.